purcell/emacs.d/README.md

 * install by OS way

 ### GNU Global (http://www.gnu.org/software/global)
-* needed by gtags
+* needed by `gtags`
 * You use this tool to navigate the C/C++/Java/Objective-C code.
 * install by OS way

 ### pyflakes
-* You need pyflakes for real time python syntax check (flymake-python)
+* You need pyflakes for real time python syntax checker like `flymake-python`
 * Install pip by OS way, then `pip install pyflakes`
-* but on cygwin you need install setuptool in order to install pip.
+* On cygwin you need install `setuptool`` in order to install `pip``.

 ### ditaa, grapviz and planetuml to convert ascii art to diagram and uml.
+I don't use them now.

 ## How to install by OS way
-* apt-cyg at Cygwin
+* `apt-cyg`` at Cygwin
-* homebrew at OS X
+* `homebrew` at OS X
 * any package manager at Linux

-Please note it's totally fine you don't install these CLI tools.
-Emacs won't crash. ;)

 ## Report bug
 If you find any bug, please file an issue on the github project: https://github.com/redguardtoo/emacs.d

 ## Tips
 * by default EVIL (Vim emulation in Emacs) is used.
-You can comment out line containing "(require 'init-evil)" in init.el to unload it.
-* Some package cannot be downloaded automatically because of network problem.
+You can comment out line containing "(require 'init-evil)" in init.el to unload it. * Some package cannot be downloaded automatically because of network problem.
 You need manually `M-x list-packages` and install it.
-* I downgraded the yasnippet to an older version because latest yasnippet is not compatible with auto-complete.
+* If you use yasnippet and auto-complete, I suggest not using yasnippet as input source of auto-complete.
 * You can speed up the start up by NOT loading some heavy weight components like evil or yasnippet.
 All you need to do is add below code into ~/.bashrc:
   ```sh
   alias e=emacs -q --no-splash --eval="(setq light-weight-emacs t)" -l "$HOME/.emacs.d/init.el"
   ```